sekiguchi92/SoundSourceSeparation/README.md

 Moreover, when you are using simulated signals without reverberation, since the mixture SCM is likely to be rank-deficient, please add some noise to the simulated signals (as in FastMNMF.py).

-- I removed "CupyLibrary" directory because now cupy.linalg.inv is available for complex values.
+- I removed "CupyLibrary" directory because now cupy.linalg.inv supports complex values.
 Please use the latest version of Cupy.

 ## FullRank Model
 FullRank_Model includes 3 methods called Full-rank Spatial Covariance Analysis (FCA), Multichannel Nonnegative Matrix Factorization(MNMF), MNMF with a deep prior (MNMF-DP).